-You’ve probably heard of dermaplaning and wondered how on earth “shaving” can benefit your face.
+You’ve probably heard of dermaplaning treatment and wondered how on earth “shaving” can benefit your face.
 At Dr. Renée Moran Medical Aesthetics in Newton Centre, MA, we want to set the record straight: this treatment is far more than shaving, delivering a range of benefits that can brighten your complexion and improve your skincare regimen.

 How Often Should You Get Dermaplaning?

 The body is not designed to remain stagnant.
 Instead, it constantly renews itself for optimal functioning, and the skin is no exception.
 A new surface layer of skin is created roughly every 30 days, and in this process, dead cells are shed.
 The goal is to promote constant health, and while this process is fairly amazing, it’s also not infallible.
 Some dead cells remain on the surface longer than they should, clogging pores and creating rough patches.

 It is therefore best, in most cases, to have dermaplaning treatment done every four to six weeks, in line with your natural cell turnover rate.
 Most patients then repeat these sessions as part of an ongoing regimen; doing so keeps skin looking smooth, healthy, and vibrant.

 In some instances, we will deliver treatment sessions two weeks apart, especially for patients preparing for an important event.
 After this initial uptick, we then generally recommend a traditional schedule of once monthly.
 This will vary slightly on an individual basis, as not all bodies renew skin cells at exactly 30 days.
 To illustrate, that window can be as little as 25 days or as much as 45 days for people under 40.